compbiolabucf/omicsGAN/README.md

 # omicsGAN
-Necessary datasets for all cancer phenotype prediction are available through this link. https://drive.google.com/drive/folders/11Q0cIobQbraS7ig-38VEs-2IanL4cIPN?usp=sharing
+Sample datasets for cancer phenotype prediction are available through this link. https://drive.google.com/drive/folders/11Q0cIobQbraS7ig-38VEs-2IanL4cIPN?usp=sharing

 Users need to download all data necessary for a cancer analysis into the same folder as the codes.
 Updated omics datasets will be saved in the same folder as well.
 <!---If more than one cancer types are to be analyzed simulataneously, they must be stored in different directories as some datasets have duplicate names.--->